jeevanreji/pubg1/README.md

     What happens:
     - Messages are produced and consumed from the Kafka cluster.
-    - Metrics similar to the KafkaLite Python benchmark are collected.
+    - Metrics similar to the PubG1 Python benchmark are collected.
     - You can adjust script parameters in `kafka_benchmark_runner.py` to match duration, rate, and partitions for comparison.

     **Tip:** Both methods allow you to observe throughput, publish latency, end-to-end latency, and fault recovery.
 The Python benchmark additionally demonstrates dynamic leader election when brokers fail.